Japan

 The basic exemption is JPY 30 million plus JPY 6 million per statutory heir.
 If the gross estate is smaller than the total amount of the basic exemption, there is no filing requirement.

 After any exemptions are applied, the total amount of inheritance tax is determined as follows.
 First, the assets are allocated to individuals (referred to as statutory heirs) in accordance with the statutory inheritance proportions.
 Then, the graduated inheritance tax rates are applied to each statutory heir’s portion.
 Each statutory heir’s portion is then added together to ascertain the total inheritance tax on the assets.
 Then, this tax is allocated based on the actual recipient(s) of the assets (this allocation is generally based on the deceased’s will).
+If there is no will left behind, the statutory heirs decide how to divide the assets.
 The actual recipient will be liable for the tax payment, and the tax credit (if any) will apply to the actual taxpayer’s liabilities.
 In summary, a will executed in the home country of the deceased will generally be respected; however, the total amount of tax is always calculated in accordance with the inheritance proportions for each statutory heir.

 Gift tax is a national tax levied on the recipients of a gift.
 The scope of gift tax is similar to the scope of inheritance tax in that a taxpayer’s visa type and the time they have resided inside and outside of Japan affects which gifts may be subject to gift tax.
-However, the gift tax regime is not unified with inheritance tax, with the exception of gifts made within three years prior to the death of the donor (note that the add-back period of three years will be extended to seven years under the 2023 tax reforms).
+However, the gift tax regime is not unified with inheritance tax, with the exception of gifts made within seven years (within three years for gifts made on or before 31 December 2023) prior to the death of the donor.

 The annual gift tax exemption per recipient is JPY 1.1 million.
 Any amount of gift(s) received above the exemption will potentially be subject to Japan gift tax.